-20 workflow automation quotes that separate hype from reality
+Workflow automation quotes that separate hype from reality

 Summary

-The automation paradox
+The automation paradox nobody talks about

 Everyone wants automation.
 Faster workflows.
 Less manual work.
 Fewer errors.
 The pitch is seductive.

-These quotes capture what actually works.
+These quotes capture what works - and what doesn’t.

 Co-founder of Microsoft